 Excavate the rain garden and place the soil on the downhill side to build the berm and retain water.
 Deeply loosen the soil in the bottom of the garden (2-4 feet).
 If soil texture is high in clay, add compost improve in drainage.
 Then level out the base so that water spreads evenly across the bottom.

 It is important to design an area for overflow during larger storm events.
 Direct water away from buildings and neighboring properties.
 Overflows should be lower than the top of the berm, but higher than the inlet.
 You may reinforce the area with filter fabric and large river rock to prevent mulch from washing out of the garden.

 Once the garden is formed, plant it densly enough to fill in the spaces quickly.
 Add either non-dyed shredded hardwood mulch or leaf compost.

 The maintenance of a rain garden is as simple as regular garden maintenance.
 There are two key elements to the rain garden: the garden and the downspouts (if applicable).
 If both elements are maintained regularly, a rain garden is a long-lasting, functional element to the landscape.
 Maintenance tasks include:

 - Manage weeds regularly

 - Cut back perennials in the spring

 - Mulch once/year for the first 2-3 years

-Zone 1/ FACW- Inundated after storm events, wet/mesic soil between storm events.
-Select plants that grow in wetlands, ephemeral streams, or along the water’s edge, without growing in the water.
-For the bottom of the rain garden, try plants like:
+Zone 1- This is the bottom of the rain garden.
+It is inundated with water after storm events, and has wet/mesic soil between storm events.
+Select plants that grow in wetlands, ephemeral streams, or along the water’s edge.
+Try plants like: